willwill96/Oauth2-Nextjs-Examples/README.md

 - `vanilla-next-auth/` - Example of a repo using next-auth as a library, mostly as documented from the [next-auth docs](https://next-auth.js.org/)
 - `oauth2-proxy/` - Example of wrapping nextjs in [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy)
 - `next-auth-as-a-service/` - Example of hosting two nextjs apps behind a [Caddy](https://caddyserver.com/) reverse proxy.
 One serves the routes necessary for the auth.js implementation.
 The other serves all other routes.
 This is most useful in a microservice architecture
+- `roll-your-own/` - Similar to `next-auth-as-a-service`, but instead of using `next-auth` API routes, custom session logic is created where sessions are stored in a redis database - This implementation used the following for reference: https://github.com/lucia-auth/example-nextjs-github-oauth

 # Running Examples